The Larson Scanner Kit

 This is an open-source project, designed to be hackable.

-The circuit board in the Larson Scanner kit is called "ix," as in Roman for the number nine, because it has nine LEDs onboard.
-To get started working with this design on your own, you can download its schematic diagram here (33 kB PDF file).
 If you look at the schematic, you might find a couple of places to put extra interfaces: you can add an on-board AVR-ISP programming header and even a header to connect to a FTDI USB-TTL serial cable, just in case you want to reprogram it to talk to your computer.
-There are also two locations to add jumpers-- permanent or removable header-type --for user control of the hardware.
+There are also two locations to add jumpers– permanent or removable header-type –for user control of the hardware.

-You can download the circuit board layout file here (74 kB .pcb file); The circuit board was designed in gEDA PCB-- free, open-source printed circuit board software.
+The circuit board was designed in gEDA PCB— free, open-source printed circuit board software.
 Since this is a single-sided design and relatively easy to make as a home-etched circuit board, you may also want to download this PDF of the PCB layout, showing the individual circuit board layers broken out individually with crop marks.

-The source code is available for download here (4 kB .zip file).
-It's designed for use with AVR-GCC and an AVR ISP programmer.
-If you're new to AVR programming and want to hack the Larson Scanner, you might want to start by looking at our list of resources for getting started with AVR microcontrollers.
+Google Code site.
+It’s designed for use with AVR-GCC and an AVR ISP programmer.
+If you’re new to AVR programming and want to hack the Larson Scanner, you might want to start by looking at our list of resources for getting started with AVR microcontrollers.
+You may also be interested in this article about expanding the Larson scanner with an alternate version of the source code.

 Want to talk about this project?
 That's what our forums are for.